shchodro/serverless-workshop/README.md

 21\.
 Navigate back to CloudFormation and find the Chat Room URL (MyChatRoomURL) in the Outputs tab of your CloudFormation stack.
 Click it to open the chat application in a new browser window.

+* If you already had the application opened in your browser, please refresh the page so that the new constants.js loads with the app.

 22\.
 You should see a sign in page for the Zombie survivor web app.
 You need to create an account so click **Sign Up**.

 23\.
 Fill out the form.